 What is a Certified Elder Law Attorney?

 You may be wondering what a Certified Elder Law Attorney (CELA) is.
 In 1988 the National Academy of Elder Law Attorneys (NAELA) was formed to address the unique needs of elders and people with disabilities.
-This can range from estates and trusts, to elder abuse, to even cases of divorce.
+This can range from estates and trusts, to Medicaid planning, to elder abuse or exploitation, to even cases of divorce.
 Elder law differs from other legal specialties such as tax law or trusts and estates because its objective is to provide comprehensive services to a class of people rather than provide narrowly focused technical skills.

 NATIONAL ELDER LAW FOUNDATION